-U.S. congressional Republicans seek legislative fix to family separation crisis
+Trump says he would back both U.S. House immigration bills as separation crisis grows

 A number of Republican senators called on Trump on Tuesday to allow families to stay together if they had crossed the border illegally, and Senate leaders said their chamber could have legislation to address the family separations matter in a matter of days.

-“My hope is that this is not going to be something we’re going to do over a matter of weeks and months, but something we can do in a matter of days, hopefully this week,” Senate Majority Whip John Cornyn said.

-Senate Majority Leader Mitch McConnell echoed the new urgency.
-“We hope to reach out to the Democrats and see if we can get a result, which means making a law and not just get into some kind of sparring back and forth that leads to no conclusion,” he said.
+Senate Majority Leader Mitch McConnell said: “We hope to reach out to the Democrats and see if we can get a result, which means making a law and not just get into some kind of sparring back and forth that leads to no conclusion,” he said.

 Top Democrats contended that Trump could change the policy with the stroke of a pen.